 One of the most common new years resolutions is to implement and stick to a budget.
 Doing your finances can be as fun as a dentist visit…. or as exciting as a successful first date depending on how you approach it.
 The biggest sticking point for many is getting started, so I’ve done a lot of the heavy lifting for you.
-Grab your free budget template in the yellow box below and keep reading!
+You can see a full screenshot of the budget template below.

 What is budgeting?

 Simply put, budgeting is keeping track of how much money is coming in, how much money is going out, and what you do with the money that is left over.
 There are more in-depth posts on how to create a budget, although I’ve given the basic “lay of the land” below so you can have a mini tutorial and the budget template handy in one post.

 Why do I even need a budget template?

 Your budget needs to live on paper (or in a computer doc or in an app) or just live somewhere, which is why I provide this free budget template so you guys can print it out and have it at your fingertips.